 The Phelps Memorial Hospital Center – HIPAA Joint Privacy Notice describes how medical information about you may be used and disclosed and how you can obtain access to this information.
 Please review it carefully.

-This Joint Notice is being provided to you on behalf of Phelps Memorial Hospital Center and its physicians (collectively referred to herein as “We” or “Our”).
+This Joint Notice is being provided to you on behalf of Phelps Memorial Hospital Center and the practitioners with clinical privileges that work at the Hospital with respect to services provided at the Hospital facilities (collectively referred to herein as “We” or “Our”).
 We understand that your medical information is private and confidential.
-Further, we are required by law to maintain the privacy of “protected health information,” which includes any individual identifiable health information that we obtain that in any way relates to your past, present or future physical or mental health, the health care you have received, or the payment for such health care.
-Phelps Memorial Hospital Center and its physicians will share protected health information with one another, as necessary, to carry out treatment, payment or health care operations relating to the services to be rendered at Phelps Memorial Hospital Center and/or by its physicians.
+Further, we are required by law to maintain the privacy of “protected health information.”
+“Protected health information” or “PHI” includes any individually identifiable information that we obtain from you or others that relates to your past, present or future physical or mental health, the health care you have received, or payment for your health care.
+We will share protected health information with one another, as necessary, to carry out treatment, payment or health care operations relating to the services to be rendered at the Hospital facilities.

-As required by law, this notice provides you with information about your rights and our legal duties and privacy practices with respect to the privacy of protected health information.
-This notice also discusses the uses and disclosures we will make of your protected health information.
-We must comply with the provisions of this notice as currently in effect, although we reserve the right to change the terms of this notice from time to time and to make the revised notice effective for all protected health information we maintain.
-You can always request a written copy of our most current privacy notice from the Hospital or you can access it on our website at www.phelpshospital.org.
+As required by law, this notice provides you with information about your rights and our legal duties and privacy practices with respect to the privacy of PHI.
+This notice also discusses the uses and disclosures we will make of your PHI.
+We must comply with the provisions of this notice as currently in effect, although we reserve the right to change the terms of this notice from time to time and to make the revised notice effective for all PHI we maintain.
+You can always request a written copy of our most current privacy notice from the Admitting office at the Hospital.

 Permitted Uses and Disclosures

-We can use or disclose your protected health information for purposes of treatment, payment and health care operations.
+We can use or disclose your PHI for purposes of treatment, payment and health care operations.
 For each of these categories of uses and disclosures, we have provided a description and an example below.
 However, not every particular use or disclosure in every category will be listed.

 - Treatment means the provision, coordination or management of your health care, including consultations between health care providers relating to your care and referrals for health care from one health care provider to another.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
-In addition, the doctor may need to tell the dietitian if you have diabetes so that we can arrange for appropriate meals.
-We may also need to disclose information to a case manager who is responsible for coordinating your care.
+In addition, the doctor may need to contact a physical therapist to create the exercise regimen appropriate for your treatment.

 - Payment means the activities we undertake to obtain reimbursement for the health care provided to you, including billing, collections, claims management, determinations of eligibility and coverage and other utilization review activities.
-For example, prior to providing health care services, we may need to provide information to your HMO about your medical condition to determine whether the proposed course of treatment will be covered or your health plan may ask us to share your health information in order to determine if the plan will approve additional visits to your therapist.
-When we subsequently bill the HMO for the services rendered to you, we can provide the HMO with information regarding your care if necessary to obtain payment.
-Federal or State law may require us to obtain a written release from you prior to disclosing health information for payment purposes, and we will ask you to sign a release when necessary under applicable law.
+For example, we may need to provide PHI to your Third Party Payor to determine whether the proposed course of treatment will be covered or if necessary to obtain payment.
+Federal or state law may require us to obtain a written release from you prior to disclosing certain specially protected PHI for payment purposes, and we will ask you to sign a release when necessary under applicable law.

-- Health care operations means the support functions of Phelps Memorial Hospital Center and its physicians, related to treatment and payment, such as quality assurance activities, case management, receiving and responding to patient complaints, physician reviews, compliance programs, audits, business planning, development, management and administrative activities.
-For example, we may use your protected health information to evaluate the performance of our staff when caring for you.
-We may also combine health information about many patients to decide what additional services we should offer, what services are not needed, and whether certain new treatments are effective.
-We may also disclose information to doctors, nurses, technicians, medical students and others for review and learning purposes.
-In addition, we may remove information that identifies you from your patient information so that others can use the de-identified information to study health care and health care delivery without learning who you are.
+- Health care operations means the support functions of the Hospital, related to treatment and payment, such as quality assurance activities, case management, receiving and responding to patient comments and complaints, physician reviews, compliance programs, audits, business planning, development, management and administrative activities.
+For example, we may use your PHI to evaluate the performance of our staff when caring for you.
+We may also combine PHI about many patients to decide what additional services we should offer, what services are not needed, and whether certain new treatments are effective.
+We may also disclose PHI for review and learning purposes.
+In addition, we may remove information that identifies you so that others can use the de-identified information to study health care and health care delivery without learning who you are.